The Bust Of The Mahr

 I thought of her suggestion and wondered what I had seen.
 Was it feasible that I was suffering from some hallucinatory consequence, due to the winter or draining weariness of the castle?
 Was it possible that I had been sleep walking all this time, and my mind wanted to believe this was an actual occurrence?
 I had remained silent and returned to my room, where I started to seriously question my sanity.

 For the remainder of that week, I began to study the mystery that had bound this inexplicable demon with the castle.
 Was this the evolution of a surreal actuality–or was this a figment of my imagination conjured incoherently?
 Had I succumbed to the mystique of the castle and that of the German myths?
 I had started to become obsessed, with the bust of the mahr in the hall.

 I had taken medication given by the doctor, who had examined my state of anxiety one day–but that could not efface the traumatic memory of the mahr.

-Every morning I stared into its phlegmatic eyes of marble rigidity, as I had stood with a taut fixation.
+Every morning, I stared into its phlegmatic eyes of marble rigidity, as I had stood with a taut fixation.
 I began to sense it alive and taunting me, with its unutterable appeal and quietude in my active or Morphean state of mind.
-In the study I had searched for illimitable books on information about the supernatural being and found nothing relevant on the matter.

-The harsh cold winter had prevented me, from leaving the castle to visit the village below the hillside.
-The walls of the castle were beginning to feel, like the cloistered abbeys of the monks nearby.
-The steward had departed, and I was left now alone in the castle, with the servants who came and went from the castle doing their daily errands.
+The steward had departed and I was left now alone in the castle, with the servants who came and went from the castle doing their daily errands.
 My inherent faculties were being affected, as I did nothing except stay in the castle and wait for the haunting night to befall.
 The occasional gleam from the moon above in the sky would comfort me from the darkness of the castle.
-Two more days I needed to wait for the beloved Lady Fisher’s departure from Berlin.
+Two more days I needed to wait for the beloved Lady Fischer’s departure from Berlin.
 It would be a memorable day indeed.

-To Lady Fisher Berlin,
+To Lady Fischer Berlin,

 24th of Nov.
 1848

+I eagerly await your arrival Lady Fischer, for your enchanting eyes, and beautiful smile will bring rejoice to my lingering soul.
 Presently, I am languishing, in a stupor of bewilderment, with a doleful longing for your presence.
 I do not mean to alarm you whatsoever.
 Perhaps, I am rambling in my discourse and overreacting to the harsh effects of winter, and being confined due to the inclemency of the unstable weather.

 Stay warm always during the trip, and I hope that you do not resent the bitter days and cold nights here.

 I do miss the bustle of Berlin and the revelry of the city.
 I suppose I must do with the silence of this sanctuary.
-I shall attempt to amuse myself, with the thought of your your arrival.
+I shall attempt to amuse myself, with the thought of your arrival.
+I have not much else to divulge, and I shall end this correspondence, with a grateful sigh and relief knowing, that I shall soon behold your beauty again.

 Affectionately,